Five St Ives walks along the scenic Cornish coast.

-We have selected five coastal walks near St Ives for you to choose from, which are some of the best walks in Cornwall.
+We have selected five St Ives coastal walks for you to choose from, which are some of the best walks in Cornwall.
 St Ives forms part of the spectacular landscape of West Penwith, a unique part of Cornwall with high rugged cliffs and rocky moorland, dramatic views of the Atlantic Ocean, pretty villages and sandy beaches.
 Whether you’re looking for easy walks around St Ives, or a more challenging coastal hike, you’ll be sure to find a walk that suits you from the list below.

-This gentle two mile walk takes you above the scenic St Ives to St Erth railway line, offering beautiful views over St Ives Bay.
+This gentle two-mile walk takes you above the scenic St Ives to St Erth railway line, offering beautiful views over St Ives Bay.